jon-batscha/klaviyo-extraction-sdk/README.md

 # Klaviyo Extraction SDK

-This SDK is a wrapper around Klaviyo's API, that makes it easier to extract data via the API.
+This SDK is a wrapper around [Klaviyo's API](https://www.klaviyo.com/docs), that makes it easier to extract data.

 Currently, the SDK supports extracting Events, Profiles, and Metrics, but in the future will also support extracting more complex funnel metrics.